jvorhauer/konomas/README.md

 An Event Sourced version of the backend for the Novi Blog.

+## Vision

+To prove that event sourcing works for a well-known project, [Noviaal](https://github.com/jvorhauer/noviaal), I have build this.
+Event sourcing fits really well, as the users of NoviBlog can update notes and can add comments, etc. to any existing note.
+Being able to understand the sequence of events that leads/led to a certain state is gold when something does not work as intended.

 ## Tech Stack

 * Kotlin (tired of Java, still contemplating Scala though)